The Path To A Successful Internship, For The Next Generation of Counselors!

 So you're looking for a supervisor, are you?

-What you do know, is that you must find a Supervisor first, before you can get a job and begin acquiring the 3000 hours needed in order to be fully licensed.
+What you do know, is that you must find a Supervisor first, before you can get a job and begin acquiring the 3000 hours needed in order to become fully licensed.
 This is overwhelming for some, worrisome for most, and you are not alone.

 Before we go on you need to know this...

-of Supervisors that you'll encounter:
+There are two groups of Supervisors that you'll encounter:

 Those that are primarily in it to give back and mentor